 Upper management should be aware of meetings, investments required, changes, and allow team member participation as necessary (or as planned).
 Pulling team members, deferring events, and changing direction will hinder progress and risk the ability to control the gains.
 It is the job of the GB/BB to ensure all obstacle within management are removed before embarking on a Kaizen Blitz or Six Sigma project.

-Other hints to help expose waste and keep a cleaner workplace:
+Other hints to help expose waste and maintain a cleaner workplace:

 1) Avoid stickers in manufacturing environments